kinmury/obsidian-alchemy/README.md

 <h2 align=center> Note </h2>

 You can't see both ribbons and status bar.
-But if you place your mouse over those places where it should be, it will appear ;D
+But if you hover your mouse over those places where it should be, it will appear ;D

 <h2 align=center> Instalation </h2>